Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 UL Monroe Stats and Trends

-- When UL Monroe scores more than 24 points, it is 3-0 against the spread and 3-0 overall.
+- When UL Monroe records more than 24 points, it is 3-0 against the spread and 3-0 overall.

-- The Warhawks have six giveaways this season, while the Mountaineers have eight takeaways .
+- The Warhawks have turned the ball over six times, two fewer times than the Mountaineers have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.